 Conclusion

 So, how long does goat milk last?
 That depends on storage.
 Fresh pasteurized milk lasts up to 10–12 days unopened and about a week once opened.
 Raw milk should be consumed within 3–5 days, and frozen milk can stay good for up to 6 months.
-Always refrigerate below 40°F, store it in airtight containers, and avoid the fridge door.
-Following these simple safety rules will keep your milk fresh, healthy, and flavorful for longer.
+Always follow recommended refrigeration timelines and discard milk that exceeds safe storage limits.